Poecilia vandepolli: Reproduction

-An observation of hundreds of mollies in a stream on Aruba revealed large males chasing females "incessantly".
-These males were found to exhibit more orange coloration than the other males in the area.
+An advantage Poecilia vandepolli has over its competitors is its ovoviparity-the bearing of live fry as opposed to laying eggs.
+Females, which reach maturity at total lengths of 2.3–5.5 cm, are up to twice as numerous as males, which mature at 2.1–3.2 cm.
+An observation of hundreds of mollies in a stream on Aruba revealed large males chasing females incessantly.
+These males displayed more orange coloring than the other males in the area.
 Studies of other Poecilia species, such as the guppy (P. reticulata), have shown that such increased coloration is attractive to females.